calband/calchart-redesign-old/README.md

 ### Node.js

 Most of the code in this project is written using Vue, a Javascript framework for building client-side applications.
-In order to run and build this code, developers need to install Node from the [official site](https://nodejs.org/en/download/).
-For MacOS developers who use Homebrew, `brew install node` should suffice.
+In order to run and build this code, developers need to install [Node 9](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/lang/en/docs/install/).
+For MacOS developers who use Homebrew, `brew install yarn` should install both dependencies.

-After installing Node, run `npm install` to install the dependencies.
+After installing Node, run `yarn install` to install the dependencies.

 ### Django